Sudz24/TripAtEase/README.md

 ## Requirements to run
 - React Native CLI (npm and react-native)
-- Python 3.6+ for Flask (Check requirements.txt file for the packaged needed)
+- Python 3.6+ for Flask (Check requirements.txt file for the packages needed)
-- Clone the repo, and run the App folder. (react-native start && react-native run-android)
+- You will have to clone the repository, and run the app folder.
+(npm install, react-native start && react-native run-android)

-> **Working APKs** are also uploaded to download!
+> **Working APKs** are also uploaded to download.

-- The App Screenshots are uploaded for quick reference!
+- The app screenshots are uploaded for quick reference.